Frequently asked questions: Appraisers

 You may find the maximum hours allowable per property type in WAC 308-125-075.

-A complex property is one that is not typical when considering the following:
+A complex property is one that isn't typical when considering the following:

 • Age of improvements